(keep reading to learn what happened)

 Gordon acknowledges that there has been a control issue in the restaurant and is happy to see how Jerry is able to deal with issues in the restaurant.

-So – was the Spanish Pavillion Kitchen Nightmares episode a success?
-Keep reading to find out!
+So – was the Spanish Pavillion Kitchen Nightmares episode a long-term success?

 Spanish Pavillion Update - What Happened Next?

 Now that we’ve recapped the Kitchen Nightmares Spanish Pavillion episode, let’s talk about what happened after Gordon Ramsay and his crew left Harrison, New Jersey.

 At the end of the episode, we learn that Jerry has embraced his role as expediter and is spending more time around the restaurant.

 Michael is also working better in the kitchen and spending more time at the restaurant.

 Here are some other important details that you didn’t see at the end of the episode…

 Spanish Pavillion Gordon Ramsay revisit in Season 5